Office of International Affairs (OIA)

 - is original (or certified copies)

-- shows liquid assets available to you for at least your first year at Jefferson.
-The following items are not appropriate as sources of fudning: value of jewelry, property or other non-liquid, non-renewable assets.
+- shows liquid assets available to you for the duration of your program.
+The following items are NOT appropriate as sources of funding: value of jewelry, livestock, property or other non-liquid, non-renewable assets.

-For funds provided by a private individual other than yourself, such as a parent or other family member, your financial documentation must be accompanied by an affidavit of support.
+For funds provided by a private individual other than yourself, such as a parent or other family member, your financial documentation must be accompanied by a signed letter of support.

 How much funding do I need to show with these financial documents for a J-1 program?

-Note: Employees must be paid according to job descriptions and titles at rates determined by Compensation in the Department of Human Resources.
-The figures on this chart represent the minimum for our purposes only.
-Additional funds can be provided through the Exchange Visitor's personal bank statements.
-Self-funded individuals must be able to prove they have these funds.
+Employees must be paid according to job descriptions and titles at rates determined by Compensation in the Department of Human Resources.
+The figures on this chart represent the minimum requirement for Jefferson to issue a DS-2019 document.
+Any additional funds can be provided through the scholar's personal funds.